We try to understand what motivates you to do the job, and your general attitude to teaching, with this question.

 Such an answer would indicate an obligation, not a desire.
 Try to speak with enthusiasm about your teaching mission, and show us that you really want to teach.

 I believe that children need good role models and leaders, in order to create healthy attitudes, opinions and formulas of thinking.
 Many children come from divorced or incomplete families, and it is not easy for them to find their place in life, their leading figures.
 They struggle to live well.
 I want to help them to find their place, and teach them all they need to know to make right decisions.
 I consider this my mission, and that’s why I decided to pursue teaching career.
 I can’t imagine doing anything else for living.

 I really love being around children.
 What is more, I can teach well, and I really enjoy doing this job, as far as my experience goes.
 One should have a job they love.
 That’s why I decided for elementary teaching.

-I always liked to listen to the others, and to teach them.
-I was an excellent student and I helped fellow pupils with their homework.
-I actually gave tutorage classes in math, also to people outside of the college.
+I always liked to listen to others, and to teach them.
+I was an excellent student and I helped fellow pupils with their homework while studying at the University.
+I actually gave math classes to other students.
 So I know what it means to teach, and I feel I have something to give to the students, and to my future employer.

 * Do you like the answers?
 Check my eBook, the Teacher Interview Guide, to see brilliant answers to twenty-eight most common interview questions for teachers.
 Thank you, Glen.